News

 Partly I’m writing these scripts for myself, to make up for the lost time all filmmakers experience of trying to get projects off the ground.
 For every script you see turned into a movie, there are countless others in development hell: either accepted by producers but not quite achieving lift-off, or scripts that don’t amount to much beyond the hard drive of some poor schlub’s laptop.
 Been there, done that.
 Still doing that, in fact.

-But the thing about being a screenwriter writing ‘spec’ or speculative scripts (that is, a script you’re not being asked or paid to write but one which proves your talents as a writer and hopefully impresses someone enough to see as a blueprint for a movie), is that there are days of overwhelming pointlessness.
-Why would I bother writing a screenplay?
+But the thing about being a screenwriter writing ‘spec’ or speculative scripts (that is, a script you’re not being asked or paid to write but one which proves your talents as a writer and hopefully impresses someone enough to see as a blueprint for a movie), is that there are days of overwhelming existential pointlessness: WHY would I bother writing a screenplay?
 I’m sure every artist has many of those days.
 What’s the point in art?
 Okay, let’s art for art’s sake (the MGM logo’s motto)… but then, no money, right?
 And a screenplay is not a complete work: it needs to be made into a movie, or it’s pointless.
 Believe me, I’m all too aware of all of those thoughts.
 On a daily basis I experience the thrill of a story moving forward with exciting ideas, and the sickening knowledge that until the (eventually, hopefully) finished script gets to a producer, it might as well just stay on my hard drive forever.

 Again you ask, why are you writing a trilogy?
 And what’s an ‘unofficial’ trilogy?

-I’m making up for lost time, to answer the first question.
+I’m making up for lost time, to reiterate.
 When I first started shooting movies back in 2009, I was lucky enough to have sponsors and the support of a community.
 I was enabled to make three feature films in as many years, all of which were seen and enjoyed and turned out mostly how I wanted.
 Then came the shaky years of “art versus commerce” where I set about learning how the film business worked, and how I didn’t fit into it in many ways.
 From Cannes to Hollywood, I was told “keep dreaming, kid” or words to that effect.
 (It was actually more like “nah” and not even as avuncular as “keep dreaming, kid.”)
 One producer told me “you’re going to hate this industry,” perhaps referring to my starry-eyed ambitions.

 Okay…